ibm-cloud-architecture/refarch-integration-services/README.md

 # Customer Management Microservice
-This project is part of the 'IBM Data Analytics Reference Architecture' solution, available at [https://github.com/ibm-cloud-architecture/refarch-analytics](https://github.com/ibm-cloud-architecture/refarch-analytics) and the specific Customer churn solution described in [refarch-cognitive-analytics public github](https://github.com/ibm-cloud-architecture/refarch-cognitive-analytics) and hybrid cloud integration [solution](https://github.com/ibm-cloud-architecture/refarch-integration).
+This project is part of the 'IBM Data Analytics Reference Architecture' solution, available at [https://github.com/ibm-cloud-architecture/refarch-analytics](https://github.com/ibm-cloud-architecture/refarch-analytics) and the specific Customer churn solution described in [refarch-cognitive-analytics](https://github.com/ibm-cloud-architecture/refarch-cognitive-analytics) public github and hybrid cloud [integration solution](https://github.com/ibm-cloud-architecture/refarch-integration).

-Updated 8/21/2018.
+Updated 9/17/2018 New persistence model

-The goal of this project is to implement a set of RESTful services to manage customer, account, owned products and purchase order.
+The goal of this project is to implement a set of RESTful APIs to manage customer, account, owned products to demonstrate analytics capabilities.
 The data persisted in DB2 include around 3500 fake customer records to serve as a training and test sets for churn risk scoring model.

 ## Target audience
-* Architects who want to understand the components involved and the architecture constraints and design considerations
+* **Architects** who want to understand the components involved and the architecture constraints and design considerations.
+The implementation uses microservice approach.
-* Developers who want to get starting code for RESTful app on WebSphere Liberty, and educate themselves on the related technologies:  Data Access Object Pattern, Data Transfer Object pattern, and Java Persistence Management.
-We are addressing packaging as docker image and define helm chart for IBM Cloud Private and kubernetes cluster deployment
+* **Developers** who want to get starting code for RESTful app on WebSphere Liberty, and educate themselves on the related technologies:  Data Access Object Pattern, Data Transfer Object pattern, and Java Persistence Management, JAXRS.
+We are addressing packaging as docker image and define helm chart for IBM Cloud Private and kubernetes cluster deployments.

 # What you will learn
 * Implement REST api using JAXRS annotation, document the API with swagger annotations